F41zK4r1m/HackTheBox/Authority.md

 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c129e868-3a24-4a36-9980-c45795421f2d)

-So, DNS enumeration didn't revealed anything much intresting.
+In the end, DNS enumeration didn't reveal any significant findings.

-### Web enumeration:
+### Web Enumeration:

-When I didn't found much in the DNS, I moved onto checking web since port 80 & 443 is open.
+Since the DNS enumeration didn't yield substantial results, I proceeded to check the web services on the open ports 80 and 443.

-I started the sub-domain & directory enumeration on both the domains but except Microsoft IIS web server I didn't found anything.
+I performed sub-domain and directory enumeration on both the domains, but the results were unremarkable.
+The web server on these ports appeared to be Microsoft IIS.

-I then moved onto checking port 8443 & found that there is an application "PWM" running on the server.
-As per the google search: "PWM is an open source password self-service application for LDAP directories."
-It's running on version "v2.0.3 bc96802e"
+I then moved on to explore port 8443 and discovered an application called "PWM," running on version "v2.0.3 bc96802e."
+A Google search revealed that "PWM is an open source password self-service application for LDAP directories."

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/5721689b-1632-409b-ad65-909447334abd)

 ### SMB enumeration

-As the port 445 is open & running I checked for the shares where I have access as a guest user.
+Since port 445 is open and running, I proceeded to enumerate the SMB shares on the target machine.
+I discovered one share named "Development," where I have read access as a guest user.
-I observed that there is one share "Development" in which I have read access as a guest user.

 ```bash
 smbmap -H "htb.corp" -s Development -u 'DoesNotExist'
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/bd418dfb-e193-44c9-b8bd-2c1d2035dd33)

-This developement share has some automation & PWM configuration file present in it.
+Within the "Development" share, I found files related to automation and the PWM configuration.

 ```bash
 smbmap -H "htb.corp" -R "Development" -u 'DoesNotExist'
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/051ce1f1-73fd-4eeb-9236-4eced8c1c46b)

-I connected to this share & downloaded everything from it into my attacker machine.
+I connected to this share and downloaded all the files to my attacker machine.

 ```bash
 smbclient \\\\htb.corp\\Development -U 'Guest'